zacherygentry/CSE-3311/inception.md

 * Trace It, Try It
 	* Is a handwriting app that teaches children to trace over pre-drawn alphabets, numbers (0-20), and simple three letter words.

-# Use Cases and UI Layout
+# Use Case and UI Layout

+*Requirements
 1) 5 lesson plans
 	a) letters (a-z)
 	b) number (1-100)